Philip Gressman

 Philip Thaxton Gressman (born November 22, 1978) is an American mathematician at The University of Pennsylvania, working primarily in the field of harmonic analysis.

 Gressman grew up in Ava, Missouri, where he graduated from Ava High School in 1997.
-He double majored in Mathematics and Physics at Washington University in St. Louis in 2001.
+He double majored in Mathematics and Physics in Arts and Sciences at Washington University in St. Louis in 2001.
 His undergraduate advisors were Guido Weiss and Edward N. Wilson.
 Gressman completed his Ph.D. in mathematics at Princeton University in 2005 under the guidance of Elias Stein.
 He was J. W. Gibbs Assistant Professor at Yale University before earning his permanent position at the University of Pennsylvania.

 Together with Robert M. Strain, Gressman solved the full Boltzmann equation, which mathematically models the behavior of a dilute gas.
-More specifically, they proved global existence of classical solutions and rapid time decay to equilibrium for the Boltzmann equation with long-range interactions.
+More specifically, they proved global existence of classical solutions and rapid time decay to equilibrium for the Boltzmann equation with long-range interactions, for initial data close to equilibrium.

 His work on the Boltzmann equation helped him be selected to represent the American Mathematical Society at the 19th Annual Coalition for National Science Funding (CNSF) Capitol Hill Exhibition in May 2013, where he discussed the importance of national science funding for pure and applied mathematics.

+He was elected as a Fellow of the American Mathematical Society in the 2025 class of fellows.